 The Power Amplifiers shall be capable of producing an audio output of 60, 125 or 250 watts RMS at less than 1% distortion with balanced output.

 They shall be designed to operate on a line voltage of 115 AC.

-Call Stations
+Supervised Call Stations